yumi-kitsune/scamscan/README.md

 ## Usage

-When launched, the script will:
+When launched, the script first asks which function you want to run:
+1. Scan chats for known scammers
+2. Immunize (block recent scammer usernames)

+---

+### Mode 1: Scan Chats for Scammers

 1. Fetch the latest scammer ID list
 2. Prompt you for a **chat name** to scan: